Phillipjr9/amerilendloan/OTP_AUTHENTICATION_GUIDE.md

 2. Checks if code has expired
 3. Verifies code matches
 4. Marks code as verified (prevents reuse)
+5. For signup: Creates user with optional username and password (if provided)
-5. Creates user session (for login)
+6. For login: Creates user session
-6. Returns success or error
+7. Returns success or error

+**Signup Details:**
+- If username is provided, it's stored as the user's display name
+- If password is provided, it's hashed and stored for password-based authentication
+- Email becomes the unique identifier for login

 **Security Features:**
 - Maximum 5 verification attempts per code
 - Automatic code invalidation after expiration
 - Single-use codes (marked as verified after successful use)
+- Passwords hashed with bcrypt (10 rounds)

 ## Frontend Implementation